 INTRODUCTION

 The presence of the internet in human life has brought many changes.
-One of them is the way humans communicate and establish social relations.
-Communication between individuals was mainly done through the internet in this digital era.
-Therefore, the internet's current function is no longer a medium of information, but the process has shifted into a communication function.
-Through the internet, individuals can fulfill their needs for information and social relationships (Van Deursen, A. J., & Helsper, 2017).
-Several survey data reinforce this shows that internet users open more social media.
-As the 2020 APJIKI survey results state, 85% of internet users use the internet to open social media sites.
+One of these changes is the way humans communicate and establish social relations.
+Communication between individuals is mainly done through the internet in this digital era.
+Therefore, the internet's current function is no longer a medium of information but has shifted into a communication function.
+Through the internet, individuals can fulfill their needs for information and social relationships (Van Deursen et al., 2017).
+Several survey data have shown that internet users open social media more: as the 2020 APJIKI survey results state, 85% of internet users use the internet for social media sites.

-The development of internet technology, especially the birth of social networking sites, made communication via online media more accessible and face-to-face communication.
-The existence of social media platforms encourages individuals to use them to share information and get social support.
-Many considered that social interactions through online media were of worse quality than face-to-face communication (Jeffrey et al., 2011).
-This condition is due to the lack of social support individuals get in online media, such as the lack of non-verbal cues and unclear individual identity.
+The development of internet technology, especially the birth of social networking sites, has made communication via online media more accessible than face-to-face communication.
+The existence of social media platforms encourages individuals to share information and receive social support.
+Many considered that social interactions through online media were of a worse quality than face-to-face communication (Jeffrey et al., 2011).
+This condition is due to the lack of social support that individuals get from online media, such as the lack of non-verbal cues and unclear individual identity.
 Even past research states that communication via online media cannot maintain social relationships (Litt et al., 2020).
-However, several studies have shown that interactions through internet technology can make the quality of social relationships as good as relationships built through face-to-face communication and make it easier to establish and maintain friendships (Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Wang, Y., & Herrando, 2019)(Bueno Alastuey, 2011).
-The most visited sites are social media, especially social networking sites.
-The Facebook site was ranked first as the most visited site beating the Google search engine site.
-A study says that 92% internet users access social media platforms every day, 62% of children access the internet for social media sites.
-While as many as 43% for accessing online games and 23% for "dating" .
-In adults (age 18 and over) as much as 81% at least once a day use Facebook (Curtis et al., 2019) (Norton Online Living Report, 2010).
+However, several studies have shown that interactions through internet technology can make the quality of social relationships as good as relationships built through face-to-face communication, and make it easier to establish and maintain friendships (Wang & Herrando, 2019; Bueno Alastuey, 2011).
+The most visited sites are social media and networking sites.
+Facebook was ranked first as the most visited site, beating the Google search engine site.
+A study says that 92% internet users access social media platforms every day; 62% of children access the internet for social media sites, while as many as 43% access online games, and 23% access for "dating" purposes.
+In adults (age 18 and over), as many as 81% use Facebook at least once a day (Curtis et al., 2019; Norton Online Living Report, 2010).

-The popularity and high use of social networking sites have finally become a communication choice for teenagers.
-Lenhart's research on "How Youth Communicate Every Day" shows that 51% of adolescents aged 12-17 communicate via the internet by accessing social networking sites ((Madden et al., 2013).
-Only 29% of teens share with their friends face to face (face-to-face communication).
-This research is reinforced by a study conducted by Pelling, L, Emma (Pelling et al., 2009) on adolescents aged 17-24 years who show that they visit four times social networking sites sometimes even more.
+The popularity and widespread use of social networking sites has finally become a popular communication choice for teenagers.
+Lenhart's research on "How Youth Communicate Every Day" shows that 51% of adolescents aged 12-17 communicate via the internet by accessing social networking sites (Madden et al., 2013).
+Only 29% of teens share with their friends face to face communication.
+This research is reinforced by a study conducted by Pelling et al. (2009) on adolescents aged 17-24 years who show that they visit social networking sites four times, sometimes even more.
 This research shows how cyberspace (through social networking sites) has shifted the role of face-to-face communication in adolescent social life.